MACHAME 7 DAY CLIMB

 Easier and relatively shorter descent with good paths.
 Luscious rainforest.

-Once you have arrived safely at Kilimanjaro airport you will be met by one of our friendly drivers who will transfer you to your hotel your accommodation for the evening.
-Should you arrive early you can explore the small and pretty town of Moshi, which is only a short taxi ride away, or you can just relax at the hotel and get ready for the days ahead.
+Once you have arrived safely at Kilimanjaro airport you will be met by one of our friendly drivers who will transfer you to the Meru View Lodge in Usa River.
+Should you arrive early you can explore the small town of Arusha, which is only a short taxi ride away, or you can just relax at the lodge and get ready for the days ahead.
 You will also meet with one of our operations staff who will explain everything you need to know regarding your trek and check all your equipment.

-The Kilimanjaro National Park gate is only a 45-minute drive from your hotel.
-You will be picked up after breakfast and make your way there for the start of your climb.
+You will be picked up after breakfast and make your way to the Kilimanjaro National Park gate for the start of your climb.
 Once you have arrived your guide will get started with the formalities (entrance forms) while you observe all the different teams and mountain crew getting ready for their expedition.
 It’s always a fascinating experience for clients to watch them load all the different items for the trip.
 As soon as everything is prepared your adventure will begin.
 The destination for today will be the Machame Camp which you should reach in about 5 – 6 hours.
 On route you will experience a wonderful rainforest with ancient trees, primeval ferns, liana & lichen to mention but a few.
 Another favourite to look out for on this day is the black and white thumbless colobus monkeys.
 Once you arrive at your campsite for the night you have time to relax before enjoying a well deserve dinner prepared by our own cook.

 Breakfast, Lunch, Dinner